linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 ![Disk encryption recovery key]({{ site.baseurl }}/images/Disk_encryption_recovery_key.jpg)

-The disk encrypt password that you enter here will be used as the "recovery password" later.
+The disk encrypt passphrase that you enter here will be used as the "recovery password" later.
 It should be a long value since you won't have to enter it very often; only when upgrading the Heads firmware or if there is a need to recover the disk on an external machine.